Quick Answer

 Common mistakes include: not merging properly (pronouncing both meem and ba separately), missing ghunnah duration, incomplete merging (partial "m" sound remains), incorrect lip position, confusing Idgham Shafawī with other rules, and inconsistent ghunnah quality.
 Fix these by practicing complete merging, using metronome for ghunnah timing, ensuring proper lip closure, and memorizing that only ba triggers Idgham Shafawī.

-Understanding and mastering Idgham Shafawī rules is crucial for proper Quranic recitation.
 These rules ensure smooth lip merging and proper flow in recitation.
-Our qualified teachers provide personalized feedback to help you master merging pronunciation techniques and develop proper articulation habits.
+Our experienced teachers provide personalized feedback to help you master merging pronunciation techniques and develop proper articulation habits.
 Join our comprehensive Tajweed course and master these essential rules systematically.

 Start Learning Tajweed Today